persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-04-python-django-starter-four.md

 ---
-title: Python and Django Starter Website using MySQL serving a Blog
+title: Python and Django Starter Website using MySQL hosted at Vercel Cloud serving a Blog
 date: 2025-10-16
 published: true
 categories: